5 Ways to Save on Homeowners Insurance

 - improve security by installing an alarm system

-- prevent or discourage break-ins with inside or outside cameras
+- to prevent or discourage break-ins with inside or outside cameras

 - provide fire protection with smoke detectors